PenguinLemma/udacity-robond-p1/README.md

 ````
 This is due to the download of the models from gazebo's online model database not being finished when gazebo is already trying to find the models.
 If gazebo takes too long in loading after the last time the error is outputted, close it and run the last command again.

+4. Click on the play button to see the sphere move along the slash.
+Reset of the world (`Ctrl + R` or `Edit > Reset World`) is well handled by the plugin, but initial orientation of the model might be incorrect (not a problem in the case of a sphere).

+MoveBackAndForth plugin assumes that initial position of the model is exactly that specified in `<starting_position>`.

 ## License
 Original version of the license of this repository can be found here: